 - Chinchillas are not happy alone, so you should get two at the same time if possible

-- The minimum cage size for a pair is around 1m x 1.5m floor space, by 1.3m tall, with shelves at different heights.
+- The minimum cage size for a pair is 93cm long, by 63cm deep, by 159cm high, with shelves at different heights.

 - Raisins and sultanas are ideal treats for chinchillas and can be used as a reward in training too